 -Generally, publication of books, exhibition of works, or other projects by the applicant organization's board members, faculty, or trustees.

 -Exhibitions of, and other projects that primarily involve, single, individually-owned, private collections.

 -Projects for which the selection of artists or art works is based upon criteria other than artistic excellence and merit.
 Examples include festivals, exhibitions, or publications for which no jury/editorial judgment has been applied.

 -Expenditures related to compensation to foreign nationals and/or travel to or from foreign countries when those expenditures are not in compliance with regulations issued by the U.S. Treasury Department Office of Foreign Assets Control.

 -Project costs supported by any other federal funding.
-This includes federal funding received either directly from a federal agency (e.g., NEH, HUD, National Science Foundation, or an entity that receives federal appropriations such as the Corporation for Public Broadcasting or Amtrak); or indirectly from a pass-through organization such as a state arts agency, regional arts organization, or a grant made to another entity.
+This includes federal funding received either directly from a federal agency (e.g., National Endowment for the Humanities, Housing and Urban Development, National Science Foundation, or an entity that receives federal appropriations such as the Corporation for Public Broadcasting or Amtrak); or indirectly from a pass-through organization such as a state arts agency, regional arts organization, or a grant made to another entity.

--Gifts and prizes, including cash prizes as well as other items (e.g., iPads, gift certificates) with monetary value.
+-Gifts and prizes, including cash prizes as well as other items (e.g., electronic devices, gift certificates) with monetary value.

 -General miscellaneous or contingency costs.

 -Fines and penalties, bad debt costs, deficit reduction.